-But the teaching of Irish history was given to exaggeration, not least the version I got from blinkered Christian Brothers.
+The teaching of Irish history was given to exaggeration, not least the version I got from blinkered Christian Brothers.
 I have written how the Black and Tans who featured in the War of Independence in 1920-1921 were not as evil as their reputation suggests.
-So with the help of the wonderful Bureau of Military History, I decided to check out the real eye-witness testimony of 1916.
+With the help of the wonderful Bureau of Military History, I checked out real eye-witness testimony of 1916.
 Most of the leaders were executed before they could leave their memories but a search of “GPO” brought me to the testimony of Diarmuid Lynch, little known, but a key participant during the rising and someone who survived until 1950.

 When he returned in 1915, Lynch allied with the insurgents and was aware of secret plans for the uprising under Patrick Pearse’s leadership.
 As an American citizen he had to register as a “Friendly Alien”.
 His job was to secure a port for an arms landing, initially Ventry Harbour and later Fenit in Kerry.
 In early 1916 planning for an Easter rising was well advanced.
 Pearce gave Lynch orders “to hold the (Cork) County to the south of the Boggeragh mountains – left flank contacting the Kerry Brigade which was to extend eastwards from Tralee; Limerick was to contact the Kerry men on the south and those of Limerick – Clare – Galway to the north.
 Limerick, Clara and Galway were to hold the line of the Shannon to Athlone”.